 Add your chopped onion and chopped bell pepper (or celery).
 Add the salt and sugar.

-Simmer 10 minutes.
+Simmer the tomato mixture 10 minutes.
 Stir frequently to avoid burning.
-At first the mix will be chunky with pieces of tomato.
+At first, the mix will be chunky with pieces of tomato.
 By the time it is heated through, however, your tomatoes will be soft and saucy.

 Follow pressure canning instructions.

-Be sure to adjust processing according to your altitude.
+Be sure to adjust processing according to your altitude using the chart below.
 For more information, see this altitude adjustments page.

 There you go–now you know how to make stewed tomatoes yourself!